 Spearfish Creek has a lot of narrow casting lanes making your casts and drifts extremely challenging.
 Not to mention landing the fish!
 That said, the views from the creek (especially around the Spearfish Canyon walls) will blow you away.

-If you are an experienced angler and you have the right equipment, you can try using Euro Nymphing a try.
+If you are an experienced angler and you have the right equipment, you can try using a Euro-Nymphing rig.
 This is the most efficient way to fly fish fast-moving water.
 You’re going to need to wade a lot in this river, so bring your boots!

 2. French Creek

 It takes either a climb over 60ft cliffs or swimming through 100ft of the canyon to get there.
 That said, the views and the fishing opportunities presented around here will make the whole experience worth it.

 3. Whitewood Creek

 The beautiful town of Deadwood is lucky enough to have the Whitewood Creek flow right through it.
 Since it’s located in the city, it does get a lot of fishing pressure, so you’d better bring your A-game.

-If you’re new to fly fishing or looking to learn (or improve) your wet fly fishing then check out this creek.
-If the Woolly Bugger isn’t working, try fishing a small nymph pattern under a dry fly through the shallower sections.
+If you’re new to fly fishing or looking to learn (or improve) your fly fishing, this creek is an ideal place to start.
+If the Wooly Bugger isn’t working, try fishing a small nymph pattern under a dry fly through the shallower sections.

 4. Rapid Creek

 So you can be sure to get all kinds of opportunities here.
 If you are new at fly fishing, the reservoir can be a great place to learn the essentials of casting a fly rod.
 Once you feel you are ready for primetime, you can make your way to the where the stream starts flowing out fish here.

 Make sure you pay attention to the hatches, not only around Pactola Reservoir but all along the creek as they’ve been reported to happen all-year-round.

 5. Castle Creek

-The region above the reservoir has a great population of rainbow trout that naturally repopulate.
-But don’t be surprised when you get stocked trout as they often make their way up here too.
+The region above Deerfield reservoir has a great population of rainbow trout that naturally repopulate.
+But don’t be surprised when you catch fish that look like stocked trout too as they often make their way up here too.

 Castle Creek is located about an hour’s drive west of Rapid City, right in the middle of Black Hills.
-It is yet another great fly fishing destination that is both fun and challenging.
+It is yet another great place to fly fish in South Dakota that is both fun and challenging.

 6. Split Rock Creek

 It is located only 20 minutes from Sioux Falls.
-Here you’ll find a good population of trout, and also a number of pike, bass, catfish and even walleye.
+Here you’ll find a good population of trout, and also a number of other species to target on fly including pike, bass, catfish and even walleye.

 There have even been stories of fishermen catching catfish on large streamer flies.
-If they latch on the flies, be ready to have some fun as they fight to shake you.
+If they latch on the flies, be ready to have some fun as they fight to shake you off.
 On this creek, we recommend a 6 or 8 weight fly rod to manage these “off-brand” species.

 7. Grace Coolidge Creek

-The creek has a great view of the Black Hills that will have you wondering why you hadn’t tried this river sooner.
+The creek has a great view of the Black Hills that will have you wondering why you hadn’t tried this South Dakota river sooner.

 Here you can learn to conquer the frustrations of getting snags and caught in trees without people watching.
-In this creek, we go by the motto: “if you don’t see any trout on the surface get the Woolly Bugger out”.
+In this creek, we go by the motto: “if you don’t see any trout on the surface get the Wooly Bugger out”.